DaCHack/Futro-S740-Homeserver/README.md

 https://github.com/DaCHack/UxPlay-docker

+It needs a local Avahi daemon on the docker host though so install it before spinning up the container: `sudo apt install avahi-daemon`

 I totally recommend this approach, despite hardware acceleration through /dev/dri does not work well.
 Checking on this...

 ##### In Worker VM Operating System